CS-DS-125/125book/py4e_rst/05-iterations.rst

    Loop: 15 74
    Largest: 74

-The variable ``largest`` is best thought of as the “largest value we have seen so far”.
-Before the loop, we set ``largest`` to the constant ``None``. ``None`` is a special constant value which we can store in a variable to mark the variable as “empty”.
+The variable ``largest`` is best thought of as the "largest value we have seen so far".
+Before the loop, we set ``largest`` to the constant ``None``. ``None`` is a special constant value which we can store in a variable to mark the variable as "empty".

 Before the loop starts, the largest value we have seen so far is ``None`` since we have not yet seen any values.
 While the loop is